What is Darvon & Darvocet?

 Are Darvon and Darvocet Addictive?

 Darvon and Darvocet are extremely addictive, which why they discontinued production in 2010.
-People who abuse these drugs like do so because they feel a ‘high’.
+People who abuse these drugs do so because they feel a ‘high’.

 Unfortunately, when opioid drugs are abused, an addiction can form extremely quickly.
 Abuse is any use of a drug that is not exactly what has been prescribed by a doctor.